ldltools/dsl4sc/README.md

 # Installation on Docker

-- run `docker build -t ldltools/ldlsat .` in the ldlsat directory
+- run `docker build --target builder -t ldltools/ldlsat-dev .` in the [ldlsat](https://github.com/ldltools/ldlsat) directory
 - run `docker build -t ldltools/dsl4sc .` in the this directory

 # Installation on Debian/Ubuntu